 In order to install Debian GNU/Linux on a S/390 or zSeries machine you have first boot a kernel into the system.
-The boot mechanism of this platform is inherently different to other ones, especially from PC-like systems: there are no floppy devices available at all.
-You will notice another big difference while you work with this platform: most (if not all) of the time you will work remote, with the help of some client session software like telnet, or a browser.
+The boot mechanism of this platform is inherently different to other ones, especially from PC-like systems, and you will notice a big difference while you work with this platform: most (if not all) of the time you will work remote, with the help of some client session software like telnet, or a browser.
 This is due to that special system architecture where the 3215/3270 console is line-based instead of character-based.